kubeshop/botkube/docs/investigation/configuration/2022-06-20-cfg-via-crds.md

 ### Communicator

-Communicators integration in BotKube is quite narrow in comparison to executors or notifiers, and it's not the main extension part.
+Communicators integration in Botkube is quite narrow in comparison to executors or notifiers, and it's not the main extension part.
 We can even decide to represent is as fixed set of CRDs, see [Communicators CRDs](#communicator-crds).
 In the first implementation also the Namespace-scoped CRD doesn't make sens.

 #### Template